- Integrate ClickTale to read data from Optimizely

 If you are already running Clicktale on your pages, you can now enable Optimizely to notify Clicktale about which experiments, campaigns, and variations your visitors are using.

-If you're familiar with Optimizely Classic, you may be used to having to load the Optimizely snippet synchronously before Clicktale to avoid timing issues.
-With Optimizely X, we've eliminated this dependency, so you don't need to worry about sequencing.
-It's even easier to set up your integration.
+With Optimizely X, you do not have to load the Optimizely snippet synchronously before Clicktale to avoid timing issues.
+You don't need to worry about sequencing.

 Enable the integration